icerpc/icerpc-docs/pages/slice/language-reference/compilation-stages.md

 [abstract syntax tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) (AST).
 The AST is a representation of the Slice code in memory that is easier to work with than the raw input files.

-Here user defined types such as [structs](../language-guide/struct-types), [interfaces](../language-guide/interface-types), and [enums](../language-guide/enum-types) are parsed and stored for later stages in the AST.
+Here, user defined types such as [structs](../language-guide/struct-types), [interfaces](../language-guide/interface-types), and [enums](../language-guide/enum-types) are parsed and stored for later stages in the AST.